Jayson Swain

 Jayson Swain (born July 27, 1984) is an American former professional football wide receiver in the National Football League (NFL) and currently a host on his Radio Show Josh & Swain on 99.1 The Sports Animal Josh and Swain as well as his podcast The Swain Event which was named Best of the Best by Cityview Magazine in 2018.

-Early years
+Early life

 Swain was born in Chicago, Illinois, but attended Virgil I. Grissom High School in Huntsville, Alabama, where he was a starter for 4 years in football and 3 years in basketball.
 He was an All-American and played in the U.S. Army All-American Bowl.
 He was recruited by many major Universities as a Senior in High School.

 College career

 Swain garnered rave reviews upon arriving at Tennessee in 2003.
 He was part of a heralded recruiting class with receivers Robert Meachem and Bret Smith.
 As a freshman, Jayson caught 21 passes for 285 yards and was on the Knoxville News Sentinel's All-SEC Freshman Team.
 Swain started five games in his sophomore and junior seasons, before becoming a full-time starter in the 2006 season.
 For the 2006 season, Swain had 49 catches and 688 yards receiving and 6 touchdowns.
 He is currently 6th all-time in UT history with 126 receptions.
 Swain is also 13th in career receiving yards with 1,721.